-“Smile” concludes with Garcian discovering that he is Emir in December 2011, paralleling Akira and Tokio discovering the “facts” in December 1999.
-As Garcian is shaken out of his false identity as a servant, the latest principal perpetuating ELBOW at Coburn, his third eye begins to open.
-In a densely symbolic cut scene and boss battle, Greg Nightmare, the US education minister who has become eight Heaven Smiles, reenacts the Smith Syndicate Incident, permanently destroying the Killer7 personas using the Golden Gun until only Garcian remains.
-Garcian reclaims his gun and saves himself from the last Black Smile, killing Greg.
+“Smile” concludes in December 2011 with Garcian discovering that he is Emir, paralleling Akira and Tokio discovering the “facts” in December 1999.
+As Garcian is shaken out of his false identity as a servant after witnessing the death of the latest principal of Coburn, his third eye begins to open.
+In a densely symbolic cutscene and boss battle, Greg Nightmare, the US education minister who has become eight Heaven Smiles, reenacts the Smith Syndicate Incident, permanently destroying the Killer7 personas using the Golden Gun until only Garcian remains.
+Garcian reclaims the Golden Gun, the weapon the government stole from him, and saves himself from the last Black Smile, destroying Greg.
 Afterward, Garcian returns to the Union Hotel.
-No longer fighting regular enemies as in the previous visit, the player instead views a series of cutscenes in which Emir kills the other Killer7 team members from a first-person perspective, recalling the violence of the government agent Curtis and implicating the player character for serving the same state.
+No longer fighting regular enemies as in the previous visit, the player instead views a series of cutscenes in which Emir kills the other Killer7 team members from a first-person perspective, recalling the violence of the government agent Curtis and implicating the player character for serving the same state in an analogously brutal way.

 Mills indicates this upsets Emir: “Garcie, don’t cry.
 That ain’t like you.”
 It is a tragic, horrifying discovery.
 Instead of reviving them, Garcian killed all of the members of his team.
 While cold and fearless, Garcian, who never wishes to hurt anyone and previously had a passive, healing role, discovers he invented this identity to hide from his past as a bloody murderer.
-But this discovery also frees Emir from Harman’s control.
+Although painful, this discovery of the “facts” behind the “truth” also frees Emir from Harman’s control.

 Finally, Emir enters the Forbidden Room where Kun Lan plays chess against Harman, symbolic of the geopolitical conflict that has caused the horror and violence of the storyline.
 There, Emir kills both of them.
 This shows him rejecting their East–West dichotomy, his loyalty to the US, and the violent systems of control both represent.
 For both Kun Lan and Harman, embodiments of rival governments, play with human lives, trading cities, wiping out populations, and empowering and then killing even Curtis Blackburn just as part of their chess game.